 TOP TIP: Order before 2pm for Next Day and Express delivery (UK mainland only).

 What is an Easter cake without a load of decorations?
 You could bake some Easter chick biscuits or do an arts and crafts session for the kids to create their very own Easter cake toppers (ask your kids to draw and colour in some Easter bunnies, cut them out and attach to cocktail sticks).
-We also have a wonderful range of cake decorations, including spectacular cake fountains and multi-colour chicks.
+We also have a wonderful range of cake decorations, including Easter Bunny Tails.

 Not a cake, but these sweet, spicy buns packed with currants or raisins are an Easter essential.
 Like simnel cakes, elements of the bun, most notably the cross decoration, refer to Easter’s Christian roots.
 Hot cross buns are popular in countries across the world, but it is thought that the first version was created by a 14th century English monk in St Albans.
 There are superstitions connected to the bun recorded in English folklore, such as the suggestion that buns made on Good Friday will not go mouldy in the following year (although we don’t recommend you risk it!)
 Most of us will buy our hot cross buns.
 Homemade is always the most delicious, though, so if you fancy giving it a go, turn to Mary Berry for her trusty recipe.